rooseveltframework/roosevelt/README.md

 The above controller file will make a new URL endpoint `/hello` on your app and load a model from the `mvc/models` directory called `helloModel.js`.

-When the `helloModel.js` is done gathering the data the view will need, it is expected that it will emit an event called `helloReady` which will be caught by your `hello.js` controller so that the `hello.html` view can be rendered with the fully composed model.
+When the `helloModel.js` model is done gathering the data the view will need, it is expected that it will emit an event called `helloReady` which will be caught by your `hello.js` controller so that the `hello.html` view can be rendered with the fully composed model.

 As such, your `helloModel.js` file should look something like this: